 Possibly the first community-initiated gay radio broadcast occurred in New Zealand.
-The show was produced as part of Gay Pride Week and aired on the newly established Wellington Access Radio, a station that encouraged anyone to make radio for and about their own communities.
-Access Radio's first broadcast in April 1981 also featured Leave Your Dishes In the Sink, a programme produced by a feminist collective including some lesbians.
+The show was produced as part of Gay Pride Week and aired on the newly established Wellington Access Radio.
 There are earlier examples of rainbow voices on mainstream radio, for example "Gary" talked to host Ian Fraser on the National Programme in 1970 about having to leave his teaching job because he was gay.
 And in June 1979, Radio New Zealand's 2ZN station interviewed members of the Nelson Gay Welfare Group.

 Wellington Mayor Michael Fowler was picketed by members of the Solidarity group during a visit to San Francisco.
 The picketers chanted "Fowler go home" and held signs saying "No sister city, no deals with homophobes."
 At the time, Fowler was trying to establish a sister-city relationship with San Francisco that would have increased trade and business opportunities.
 However word had come from New Zealand that the Mayor had earlier backed a Wellington City Council ban on the Lesbian Centre advertising on local buses.
 When asked why the council's transport committee had banned the adverts, Fowler said that it was "to not encourage deviations from the norm."